-Amazingly, seven out of the fourteen books he wrote were produced from the early Spring of 61 to 63 A.D., a span of less than three years!
-His writings are considered so important that they are one of the seven major divisions of God's word (the other six being the Law, the Prophets, the Writings (Psalms), the Gospels and Acts, the seven General New Testament Epistles and the book of Revelation).
+Amazingly, seven out of the fourteen books Paul wrote were produced from the early Spring of 61 to 63 A.D., a span of less than three years!
+His writings are considered so important that they are one of the seven major sections of God's word.
+The other six major divisions of books are the Law, the Prophets, the Writings (Psalms), the Gospels and Acts, the seven General New Testament Epistles and the book of Revelation.

 61 to 63

 Paul wrote all four books while in Rome as a prisoner.
 Ephesians is believed to have been delivered by Tychicus.
 Philippians was sent to Philippi by Epaphroditus.
 Colossians was sent via Tychicus and Onesimus.
 Philemon received his letter via Onesimus who was the subject of the epistle.

 Paul authored these books in Nicopolis right after the apostle was released from a prison in Rome.

 Paul, after completing his fifth and final missionary journey, writes his last of fourteen books to his best friend Timothy.
 The apostle is a prisoner in Rome waiting for what would be his martyrdom at the hands of the Romans.

 Jerusalem's second temple (also known as Herod's temple) is destroyed and burned to the ground by the Romans.